Oil Leaks When Car Is Parked: 8 Causes

 How to spot bad PCV valve?

 To test if the PCV valve is stuck closed, you can remove the oil filler cap and place the paper on its opening.
-If it holds the paper against its opening, it means that the PCV valve is malfunctioning.
+If it does not hold the paper against its opening, it means there is no vacuum and the PCV valve is malfunctioning.

 Why Oil Only Leaks When Car Is Parked?

-The main reason why oil can only leak when your car is parked is that when an engine is running, the gaskets and seals are heated up and expand, creating a tight seal that keeps the oil from leaking out.
+The main reason oil can only leak when your car is parked is the gaskets and seals.
+When the engine runs, the gaskets and seals heat up and expand.
+This makes a tight seal to keep the oil inside.

-If the oil is thinner, it will leak through the engine.
-So, in those cases, engine oil of higher viscosity grade is recommended.
+As the engine gets old, its parts wear out.
+The gaps between parts get bigger.
+Thinner oil can leak through the gaps.
+So use thicker oil in older engines.
 You can read my guide on the best oil for cars with over 200000 miles to learn more.

 How To Spot The Cause Of Oil Leakage From The Car?